ShangSky/flask-seek/README.md

 # flask-seek

+An flask extension to make your code more elegant.

-Automatically discover and register  Blueprint and decorators (such as before_request), make the code more elegant .
+Automatically discover and register  Blueprint and decorators (such as before_request).

 ## Requirements